Contested Divorce Attorney

 A Massachusetts contested divorce is when one party files for divorce.
 Over 95% of contested divorces end with a divorce agreement.
-Filing a contested divorce under the guidance of a contested divorce attorney/lawyer gives you access to the courts and forces the other party to be involved in the divorce process.
+Filing a contested divorce under the guidance of a contested divorce attorney gives you access to the courts and forces the other party to be involved in the divorce process also save divorce expenses.

 The emotional volatility of divorce may cloud the participant’s judgment and lead to poor decision-making.
 We help you take the emotion out of the process in order to enable the client to make informed decisions about the future.